openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2.rst

 .. note::

-   Starting with CentOS 8 and TripleO Stein release, podman is the CONTAINERCLI to be used in the following steps.
+   Starting with CentOS 8 and the TripleO Stein release, podman is the CONTAINERCLI to be used in the following steps.

 The minimum requirement for having multiple cells is to have a central OpenStack